 2. Have a good structure

 Before the meeting, be sure to prepare a detailed agenda.
 This will help you in writing your minutes using this template.
 Then you can add your notes directly under each topic, which will allow a quick layout once the meeting is over.

-You can even use a meeting management software to help you write the minutes.
+You can even use meeting management software to help you write the minutes.
 How?
-During your meeting, bring your favorite technology tool (laptop, tablet, phone …) and immediately transcribe your notes in the topics discussed.
+During your meeting, bring your favorite tool (laptop, tablet, smartphone …) and immediately transcribe your notes in the topics discussed.
 At the end of the meeting, your minutes will be almost finished.
-You will only have to take a few minutes of your time in post-meeting to correct and voila!
+Take a few minutes of your time in post-meeting to correct and voila!

 3. Publish the minutes of meeting